Subscribe and choose a new cookbook

 The perfect Christmas gift for you or a loved one

-Hull and roughly chop the strawberries, then put them in a bowl and sprinkle with sugar and a few drops of angostura bitters.
+Hull and roughly chop the strawberries, then put them in a bowl and sprinkle with sugar and a few drops of bitters.
 Toss and set aside for 2-4 hours.

 Put the gelatine into a small bowl of cold water and leave for 5 minutes until soft.
 Pour 3 tbsp of the Pimm’s into a small saucepan and gently heat.
 Squeeze water from the gelatine, add the gelatine leaves to the hot Pimm’s and whisk furiously until dissolved.
 Keep warm.

 Bring an inch or two of water to a bare simmer in a saucepan that will take a large mixing bowl without the bottom of the bowl touching the water.